malliina/util/README.md

 - Evaluate Slick after 2.10 is released
 - User authentication based on certificate
 - MSI packaging
-- Play 2.x AsyncResult & Futures
+- Play fucks up the logback configuration jesus christ
 - More HA apps with DRBD
 - A sane container class for sbt-native-packager mappings that spits out settings for rpm, deb, windows
+- BoneCP
+- DB operations that return Promise[ResultSet]